immadiuttej/QuickRallyCreate/README.md

 # QuickRallyCreate
-Now, creating user stories in bulk in a snap.
+Now, user story creation is as easy as a snap.